Trust to Blockchain 2022

 h1 adversarial mindset

-b) Use either (Hutchins et al 2011) cyber kill chain or MITRE ATT&CK framework for analyzing the incident you used in a.
+c) Use either (Hutchins et al 2011) cyber kill chain or MITRE ATT&CK framework for analyzing the incident you used in a.
 You can pick any incident you want, but try to pick a source that gives you enough technical and business detail to do some analysis.
 (If you're in a hurry, cyber kill chain is much simpler.
-If you're technically skillful, you might find ATT&CK be very interesting)
+If you're technically skillful, you might find ATT&CK interesting)

 e) Accept course rules in Moodle, so that we can talk about practical exploits.